5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 2. Software and App Subscriptions

-This is the sneakiest category.
-You downloaded an app during a specific moment — a road trip, a work project, a fitness kick — and then life moved on.
+You downloaded an app for a specific project and then life moved on.
 The app stayed on your phone.
 The charge stayed on your card.

 Common culprits include: